stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

     ## [1] 0

-The total number of NA's is 0, meaning no NA value exist in our dataframe.
+The total number of NAs is 0, meaning no NA value exist in our dataframe.
 Now let us construct the ESP by player, in descending order of percentages.
 We will use functions from the dplyr package we imported earlier

 Let us start with the overall ESP, accounting for both 2-pointers and 3-pointers: